910th deputy wing commander serves as wing commander during Cope North 24

 |0

-This work, 910th deputy wing commander serves as wing commander during Cope North 24 [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 910th deputy wing commander serves as wing commander during Cope North 24, by Capt.
+Donald Hatheway, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-910th deputy wing commander serves as wing commander during Cope North 24

 LEAVE A COMMENT